AU-dev/React-Boilerplate/README.md

 Subpages go in the pages folder folder, images in the images folder, and React components such as a Header or Footer go in the components folder.
 **Backend Node.js/Express code will be in the server directory.
 **

+#### The Server Directory
+We initialize the Express web server in **server.js** where we configure CORS, and initialize & run Express REST APIs.

+**Model**
+We model the database and tables we will connect to in the **models subfolder**.
+We handle configuration for MySQL database in models/index.js, and we create an example Sequelize data model in models/tutorial.model.js.
+(A model in sequalize is like a table in SQL, we're just defining the contents of the entries in that table.)

+**Controller**
+After initializing Sequelize, we don’t need to write CRUD functions, Sequelize supports all of them:

+create a new Tutorial: create(object) find a Tutorial by id: findByPk(id) get all Tutorials: findAll() update a Tutorial by id: update(data, where: { id: id }) remove a Tutorial: destroy(where: { id: id }) remove all Tutorials: destroy(where: {}) find all Tutorials by title: findAll({ where: { title: ... } }) These functions will be used in our Controller. many of these functions are defined in the controllers folder, with an example that has comments describing each function

 ### Babel

 [Babel](https://babeljs.io/) helps us to write code in the latest version of JavaScript.
 If an environment does not support certain features natively, Babel will help us to compile those features down to a supported version.
 It also helps us to convert JSX to Javascript.